Income Determination

 [44-113.212]

-Monthly Net Income
+Monthly Income

-AUs that receive self-employment income on a monthly basis must report the actual amount of such income on the “Semi-Annual Eligibility/Status Report” (SAR 7) for the Data Month.
+Assistance Units (AUs) that receive self-employment income must report the actual amount of such income on the Self-Employment Sworn Statement (CSF 35) or the Income/Profit and Loss Statement (SCD 380), as well as on the Semi-Annual Eligibility Status Report (SAR 7) when the SAR 7 is due.
 The AU’s benefit level for the SAR Payment Period is calculated based on the actual amount of self-employment income reported on the SAR 7 and anticipated income for each month of the following SAR Payment Period.
-Determine the net self-employment income reasonably anticipated to be earned from self-employment during each month of the SAR Payment Period by offsetting the reasonably anticipated monthly business expenses against the reasonably anticipated monthly gross income from self-employment.

 Example Example A self-employed Uber driver provides a bank statement that reflects earnings deposited into the driver’s bank account in the amount of $3,036.
-The driver provides a payment statement, from the Rideshare company, that shows that the total payout of $3,036 does not include a $75 Toll fee and a $686.91 Uber fee (these fees are deducted from the total payout amount).
+The driver provides a payment statement from the Rideshare company that shows that the total payout of $3,036 does not include a $75 Toll fee and a $686.91 Uber fee (these fees are deducted from the total payout amount).
 The EW must add $3,036 + $75 + 686.91 to determine the gross self-employment income to be budgeted.
 The $3,797.91 is used to calculate the gross self-employment income followed by a 40% deduction or actual expenses to calculate the net self-employment income.
 If the client chooses the actual expense deduction, the Toll and Uber fee, along with all other verifiable expenses, are deducted from the $3,797.91.

 Averaging Income